davidheineman/beaker_image/README.md

 - [X] Install the nvcc toolkit
 - [X] Add experiment template
 - [ ] Use a lightweight container instead of provided container
+- [ ] Figure out why a newline is added when secrets are used in containers

 How to reference secrets in a normal setup
 ```sh